 - KEEP IT SIMPLE

 - HOT wash on the normal cycle or heavy duty cycle (NEVER USE THE SANITIZE CYCLE, these are too hard on your diapers and are unnecessary)- cycle should be a minimum of 90 minutes and put on the extra rinse feature.
-USE THE RIGHT AMOUNT OF DETERGENT (line 4 of Tide).
+Cloth diapers should be in contact with detergent for 45 minutes.
+Use the longest wash cycle that you have on your HE machine (NEVER THE SANITIZE CYCLE) USE THE RIGHT AMOUNT OF DETERGENT (line 4 of Tide).
 Not enough detergent and too much detergent both create problems.

 - Tumble dry soakers, boosters.

 - If you have stinky diapers, they aren’t getting clean enough and you need to add more detergent or switch brands

-- To maintain diapers, consider using GroVia Mighty bubbles once per month for a deep clean.
+- To maintain diapers, we strongly recommend using GroVia Mighty bubbles once per month for a deep clean.

 - “Stripping” should be needed rarely if at all.
 Tweak your detergent (switch brands or increase the amount) before thinking you need to strip you diapers!
 If you need to strip we recommend the mighty bubbles strip: Fill your bathtub half full of hot water and add 3 pods of might bubbles.
 Add Clean Diapers and Soak overnight.
 Then rinse in the tub and rinse in the machine!
 If diapers still smell after this we recommend a bleach wash in the machine.
 Sometimes mighty bubbles brings all the stink to the surface and a bleach wash after is required.